-The new regulations require networks to collect more information about DER equipment installed on site.
+The new regulations require networks to collect up to 13 additional pieces of information about DER equipment installed on site.
 This includes inverter manufacturer, model and serial numbers.
-These will be supported by using existing data sets, such as those from the Clean Energy Council's approved product database.
-It should be a simple process for installers because the connection process remains as it is today, with additional data simply captured when completing the eCoC.
+Where enabled by the network data entry can be supported by using existing data sets, such as those from the Clean Energy Council's approved product database.